HadisArefanJazi/student-enrollment-api-chatbot/README.md

 The main concept demonstrated by this project is **LLM tool calling**.

-The language model does not directly access the JSON file.
+The LM does not directly access the JSON file.

 Instead: